unisabi/readme-gen/README.md

-  # Professional Read Me Gen
+  # Professional Readme Gen

   ## Description

   Application that generates a professional markdown readme

   ## Table of Contents